Recent aviation disasters cause fears about the safety of flying - WTOP News

 The spate of recent aviation disasters and close calls have people worried about the safety of flying.

-The midair collision that killed 67 near Washington, the fiery plane crash in Philadelphia and now a missing plane in Alaska are only the most high-profile disasters.
+The midair collision that killed 67 near Washington, the fiery plane crash in Philadelphia and a plane crash in Alaska that killed 10 are only the most high-profile disasters.
 There was also a Japan Airlines plane that clipped a parked Delta plane while it was taxiing at the Seattle airport earlier this week and a United Airlines plane caught fire during takeoff at the Houston airport Sunday after an engine problem sparked a fire on the wing.

 That’s not even to mention the security concerns that arose after stowaways were found dead inside the wheel wells of two planes and aboard two other flights.
 And don’t forget about the time that a passenger opened an emergency exit door on a plane while it was taxiing for takeoff in Boston.